Desert warthog: Description

-Desert warthogs can be differentiated from the common warthog by their distinctive facial features, including curled back tips at the end of the ears, lack of incisors, and generally larger snout.
+Desert warthogs can be differentiated from the common warthog by their distinctive facial features, including curled-back tips at the end of the ears, lack of incisors, and generally larger snout.
 The suborbital areas in desert warthogs are swollen in the form of pouches that often extend to the base of the genal warts; these same areas in common warthogs have no such pronounced swelling.
 The species also has more strongly hook-shaped "warts", a more egg-shaped head, thickened zygomatic arches, and enlarged sphenoidal pits.

 Distribution and habitat

 The desert warthog is native to the Horn of Africa.
-Its current range extends from southeastern Ethiopia through western Somalia to eastern and Central Kenya.
-The subspecies P. a. aethiopicus, commonly known as the Cape warthog, used to occur in the southeastern parts of Cape Province and the adjacent parts of Natal Province but became extinct around 1871.
-The habitat of the desert warthog is open arid countryside including thin woodland with scattered trees, xerophytic scrubland and sandy plains, but not upland areas.
-It needs regular access to waterholes and so may occur near villages and places where water seeps to the surface in otherwise dry areas.
+Its current range extends from southeastern Ethiopia through western Somalia to eastern and central Kenya.
+The subspecies P. a. aethiopicus, commonly known as the Cape warthog, once occurred in the southeastern parts of Cape Province and the adjacent parts of Natal Province, but became extinct around 1871.
+The habitat of the desert warthog is open, arid countryside including thin woodland with scattered trees, xerophytic scrubland, and sandy plains, but not upland areas.
+It needs regular access to waterholes, so may occur near villages and places where water seeps to the surface in otherwise dry areas.